CraftAcademyLabs/ca_course/career/job_hunting.md

 #### Understand what the employer wants

 It is important to research before you send out an application so that you are sure that you know what the employer wants.
-Are your qualifications a good match for the company you are applying for or do they use the technologies that you are interested in?
+Are your qualifications a good match for the company you are applying to or do they use the technologies that you are interested in?

 Any employer wants people that meet the qualifications and are passionate about the field the company is in.